DaniXmir/GlassVr/README.md

 	    "index": 1,

 		#distance between eyes
-		else hold you'r controllers at arm lenght and increment/decrement until they feel centered "ipd": 0.0,
+	    "ipd": 0.0,

 		#distance from the center of you'r head to you'r eyes
 	    "head to eye dist": 0.0,

-		#DO NOT USE "position x" and "position z", use "ipd" and "head to eye dist" instead
+		#DO NOT USE "position x" and "position z"
 	    "offsets": {
 	        "position x": 0.0,
 	        "position y": 0.0,